-The meetings are a guided space into presence, silence, self-inquiry, and truth.
-The meetings often begin with a short introductory talk followed by a guided meditation into our true nature.
+The meetings are a guided space for presence, silence, self-inquiry, and truth.
+The meetings begin with a short introductory talk followed by a guided meditation into our true nature.
 There is then time and space to explore any questions that you may have, to share your experience, or to simply be together in presence.
-Meetings end with a period of silence.
+The meetings end with a period of silence.

-Although each meeting is spontaneous depending on who is there, topics that often arise are surrender, self-realisation, meditation, self-inquiry, inner child & trauma healing, high sensitivity, conscious relationships, embracing our humanness, presence, redemptive love and life after awakening.
+Although each meeting is spontaneous depending on who is there, topics that often arise are self-realisation, meditation, self-inquiry, inner child & trauma healing, high sensitivity, conscious relationships, embracing our humanness, presence, redemptive love, surrender and life after awakening.